 For payments to the USA, a Clearing number or Routing number is often provided.
 This information is saved in the vendor's bank account information field "Clearing number".
 The field "Clearing code" should contain the letter combination USABA.
 The BIC/SWIFT number is also included in the payment message, even if using the Clearing code.

 If it is a foreign payment outside the SEPA area, the bank's address details must also be included in the vendor's bank account information.
-To ensure the bank's address details are updated to the invoice payment data, when adding account information, check the box "Export bank address information to payment message in addition to BIC code".
+To ensure the bank's address details are updated to the invoice payment material, when adding account information, select "Export bank address information to payment message in addition to BIC code".
 The bank's address details can contain a maximum of 140 characters.

-Select the country corresponding to the bank in the Country field (this is always Finland by default), and the default currency as the currency in which the vendor is paid.
+Select in the Country field the country corresponding to the bank (Finland by default) and as the default currency the currency in which the vendor is to be paid.
 Finally, save the information by clicking the "Save" button.

 The vendor's default bank account is used by default for manually created invoices.
 If the e-invoice message or invoice received via the scanning service contains a different bank account in the message, the account from the message will be used for the invoice.
 If the invoice received via the scanning service does not have a scanned bank account, the bank account is retrieved from the vendor's default bank account.